Get started with Application Proxy and install the connector

 If you're not yet aware of the security and productivity benefits Application Proxy brings to your organization, learn more about How to provide secure remote access to on-premises applications.

 Before you can enable and use Application Proxy services, you need to have:

 - A Microsoft Azure AD basic or premium subscription and an Azure AD directory for which you are a global administrator.

-- A server running Windows Server 2012 R2, or Windows 8.1 or higher, on which you can install the Application Proxy Connector.
+- A server running Windows Server 2012 R2 or 2016, on which you can install the Application Proxy Connector.
 The server needs to be able to connect to the Application Proxy services in the cloud, and the on-premises applications that you are publishing.

 - For single sign-on to your published applications using Kerberos Constrained Delegation, this machine should be domain-joined in the same AD domain as the applications that you are publishing.
 For information, see Single sign-on with Application Proxy

 If your organization uses proxy servers to connect to the internet, read Work with existing on-premises proxy servers for details on how to configure them before you get started with Application Proxy.